choice404/codedex_discord/README.md

 $gif
     - If no arguments, bot replies with random gif form giphy
     - If arguments are passed, bot replies with a gif from giphy after searching with the argumetns

+##Extensions
+Currently only one extension that adds a new role upon the bot turning on or joining, just currently for testing purposes